NilFoundation/dbms-python/docs/graph.rst

     school.vertex('lectures/CSC101')
     school.delete_vertex('lectures/CSC101')

-See :ref:`Graph` and :ref:`VertexCollection` for API specification.
+See :ref:`Graph` and :ref:`VertexRelation` for API specification.

-.. _edge-collections:
+.. _edge-relations:

-Edge Collections
+Edge Relations
 ================

-An **edge collection** contains :ref:`edge documents <edge-documents>`, and shares its namespace with all other types of collections.
-You can manage edge documents via standard collection API wrappers, but using edge collection API wrappers provides additional safeguards:
+An **edge relation** contains :ref:`edge documents <edge-documents>`, and shares its namespace with all other types of relations.
+You can manage edge documents via standard relation API wrappers, but using edge relation API wrappers provides additional safeguards:

 * All modifications are executed in transactions.